ulope/django-reversetag/README.rst

 TODO: add setup.py

 To use resolvetag in your Django project it needs to be accessible by your Python installation.
-The simplest way to achieve that is by putting the ``resolvetag`` folder into your Python installation's ``site-packages`` directory.
+The simplest way to achieve that is by putting the ``resolvetag`` directory into your Python installation's ``site-packages`` directory.

 Then all that is left to do is adding ``resolvetag`` to ``INSTALLED_APPS`` in